TheWatcher/twscript/docs/Adapting_for_your_scripts.md

    `C:\MinGW-TDM`)
-3. On the Select Components step **YOU MUST UNTICK "C Compiler"**. *Do not* attempt to install the standard MinGW compiler here, or you will encounter all sorts of problems (remember those betentacled horrors?
+3. On the Select Components step **YOU MUST UNTICK "C Compiler"**. *Do not* attempt to install the standard MinGW compiler here, or you will encounter all sorts of problems (remember those be-tentacled horrors?
 Yes, those sorts of problems).
 Scroll down the list of components, find "MSYS Basic System" and tick it.
 You must ensure that "MSYS Basic System" **is the only enabled component**, then click "Next".